 MusiciansPo Goh

-At Monash University, Po received multiple recognitions for his achievements, including the Anna Chmiel Memorial Prize and Joan Earle Prize in two consecutive years.
-In 2018, he came first place in the Monash University Concerto Competition, which led to the opportunity to perform Rachmaninoff’s Piano Concerto No. 2 with the Monash Academy Orchestra conducted by Jessica Cottis.
-Po came first place in season 1 of 3MBS The Talent in 2019.
+At Monash University, Po received the Anna Chmiel Memorial Prize and Joan Earle Prize in two consecutive years and found what would be his third concerto opportunity with the Monash Academy Orchestra under the baton of Jessica Cottis.
+Po received first place in season one of 3MBS The Talent in 2019, which led to numerous performance opportunities around Melbourne.

 Photo by Pia Johnson